numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

   may still fail when attempting to find the actual common instance or cast).

-- The split into multiple steps may seem to add complexity rather than reduce it, but it consolidates that we have the two distinct signatures of ``np.can_cast(dtype, DTypeClass)`` and ``np.can_cast(dtype, other_dtype)``.
+- The split into multiple steps may seem to add complexity rather than reduce it, but it consolidates the signatures of ``np.can_cast(dtype, DTypeClass)`` and ``np.can_cast(dtype, other_dtype)``.

-  Further, the above API guarantees separation of concerns for user DTypes.
+  Further, the API guarantees separation of concerns for user DTypes.
 The user ``Int24`` dtype does not have to handle all string lengths if it does not wish to do so.
-Further, if an encoding were added to the ``String`` DType, this does not affect the overall cast.
+Further, an encoding added to the ``String`` DType would not affect the overall cast.
 The ``resolve_descriptors`` function can keep returning the default encoding and the ``CastingImpl[String, String]`` can take care of any necessary encoding changes.

-- The main alternative to the proposed design is to move most of the information which is here pushed into the ``CastingImpl`` directly into methods on the DTypes.
-This, however, will not allow the close similarity between casting and universal functions.
-On the up side, it reduces the necessary indirection as noted below.
+- The main alternative is moving most of the information that is here pushed into the ``CastingImpl`` directly into methods on the DTypes.
+But this obscures the similarity between casting and universal functions.
+It does reduce indirection, as noted below.

-- An initial proposal defined two methods ``__can_cast_to__(self, other)`` to dynamically return ``CastingImpl``.
-The advantage of this addition is that it removes the requirement to define all possible casts at DType creation time (of one of the involved DTypes).
-Such API could be added at a later time.
-This is similar to Python which provides ``__getattr__`` for additional control over attribute lookup.
+- An earlier proposal defined two methods ``__can_cast_to__(self, other)`` to dynamically return ``CastingImpl``.
+This removes the requirement to define all possible casts at DType creation (of one of the involved DTypes).

+  Such an API could be added later.
+It resembles Python's ``__getattr__`` in providing additional control over attribute lookup.

-**Notes:** The proposed ``CastingImpl`` is designed to be identical to the ``PyArrayMethod`` proposed in NEP 43 as part of restructuring ufuncs to handle new DTypes.
+**Notes:** The proposed ``CastingImpl`` is designed to be identical to the ``PyArrayMethod`` proposed in NEP43 as part of restructuring ufuncs to handle new DTypes.

 The way dispatching works for ``CastingImpl`` is planned to be limited